davidlamyc/cp_avail/readme.md

 * Created pyspark scripts, will not use due to pandas being a better choice for smaller data
 * Created transformation portion of pipeline

+## 14/3/202
+* Created lambda function to transform HDB data, decided to manually pull HDB data due to inconsistencies with their API
+* Set initial batch of data to team

 # Tasks

 - [x] fix file name